mosharaf/eecs489/Assignments/Assignment-2/README.md

 Video traffic dominates the Internet.
 In this project, you will explore how video content distribution networks (CDNs) work.
 In particular, you will implement adaptive bitrate selection, DNS load balancing, and an HTTP proxy server to stream video at high bit rates from the closest server to a given client.

+This project is divided into Part 1 and Part 2.
+We recommend that you work on them simultaneously (both of them can be independently tested), and finally integrate both parts together.

 <img src="real-CDN.png" title="Video CDN in the wild" alt="" width="350" height="256"/>

 ### Video CDNs in the Real World